 Motivation

 A game session is composed of a series of decisions and actions that were made throughout the game.
-In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience may be useful for understanding the achieved results from the session.
-A game flow analysis may also be fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
+In many situations, analyzing and understanding the events, mistakes, and flows of a concrete gameplay experience, known as game flow analysis, may be useful for understanding the achieved results from the session.
+Game flow analysis may be also fundamental for detecting symptoms of problems that occurred due to wrong decision-making or even bad gameplay design.
 This type of analysis may be subjective when there is no formalized process.
 Furthermore, depending on the game dynamics and its complexity, it would require playing the game successively by making the same decisions to intuitively guess which ones were responsible for generating the observed outcomes.
-Therefore, reproducing the same state can be unviable due to the difficulty of generating the same game state in order to identify, in a trial and error approach, the source of the problem.
+Therefore, reproducing the same state can be unviable due to the difficulty of generating the same game state in order to identify, in a trial and error approach, the source of a problem.
 In addition, examining the game flow allows the identification of good and bad attitudes made by players.

 Game flow analysis techniques involve two phases: data logging and visualization.
 The data logging phase is responsible for collecting gameplay information during a gaming session to be used in the visualization phase.
-The visualization phase display the gathered gameplay information in the form of graphics and graphs for analysis.
-These graphs are used by developers and game designers to study certain aspects of the game, providing insights about player behavior or game issues.
+The visualization phase displays the gathered gameplay information in the form of graphics and graphs for analysis.
+Developers and gam designers use these graphs to study certain aspects of the game, providing insights about player behavior or game issues.

 Therefore, almost all AAA game titles have some form of game development telemetry (GDT) due to the importance of game flow analysis (ZOELLER, 2010).
 According to ZOELLER (2010), GDT is an “automatic measurement and transmission of data from game executable, build pipeline and development tools for recording, analysis, and workflow improvement”.
-GDTs are mainly used by the game industry to analyze gameplay data to understand the customer’s experiences in the game, to identify issues post launch, and to understand the market for future games releases (ZOELLER, 2010).
+GDTs are mainly used by the game industry to analyze gameplay data to understand the customer’s experiences in the game, to identify post launch issues, and to understand the market for future games releases (ZOELLER, 2010).

 Researches focusing on game flow analysis and game telemetry are becoming important because game development is a new industry and the game industry is still learning new ways to improve their games.
 However, the main usage of existing approaches for a game flow analysis is to improve quality assurance (QA) and game testing.
-Common approaches involves gathering information about player behavior (DIXIT; YOUNGBLOOD, 2008; HOOBLER et al., 2004; LIU et al., 2011; WALLNER, 2013), statistical data mining (AMBINDER, 2009; ROMERO, 2008; THOMPSON, CLIVE, 2007; ZOELLER, 2010), and aiding during the playtesting phase (DANKOFF, 2011; ZOELLER, 2010).
+Common approaches involve gathering information about player behavior (DIXIT; YOUNGBLOOD, 2008; HOOBLER et al., 2004; LIU et al., 2011; WALLNER, 2013), statistical data mining (AMBINDER, 2009; ROMERO, 2008; THOMPSON, CLIVE, 2007; ZOELLER, 2010), and aiding during the playtesting phase (DANKOFF, 2011; ZOELLER, 2010).

 All these approaches are developer-oriented, which means that the game analysis is done by developers to improve their games.
-However, we believe that players can also directly benefit from game flow analysis by understanding how the game reacted to his actions and decisions.
-Existing approaches for this purpose, such as the replay of a game session, only shows explicit influences.
-For example, in a replay of a racing game, it is possible to identify the reason the car rollover from tight turns or colliding with a fence.
-However other possible reasons involve the car’s tire or performance stats, which can be customized by the player.
+However, we believe that players can also directly benefit from game flow analysis by understanding how the game reacted to their actions and decisions.
+Existing approaches for this purpose, such as the replay of a game session, only show explicit influences.
+For example, in a replay of a racing game, it is possible to identify only shallow reasons, such as that the car rolled over from tight turns or collided with a fence.
+However, other deeper reasons may involve the car’s tire pressure or suspension tuning, which can be customized by the player.
 These other possible reasons are difficult to visually identify when watching a replay and can be unnoticeable to less experienced players.